raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 The client configuration is almost done.
 The final thing to do is to remove the `program_usb_boot_mode` line from config.txt (make sure there is no blank line at the end).
 You can do this with `sudo nano /boot/config.txt` for example.
 Finally, shut down the client Pi with `sudo poweroff`.

 ## Server configuration
-Plug the SD card into the **server** and boot the server.
-Before you do anything else, make sure you have ran `sudo raspi-config` and expanded the root filesystem to take up the entire SD card.
+Plug the SD card into the server Pi.
+Boot the server.
+Before you do anything else, make sure you have run `sudo raspi-config` and expanded the root filesystem to take up the entire SD card.

 The client Pi will need a root filesystem to boot off, so before we do anything else on the server, we're going to make a full copy of its filesystem and put it in a directory called /nfs/client1.